 Albumin is a long-established ingredient of cell culture media, well known to facilitate growth of many cell types, such as mesenchymal stem cells (MSC’s), embryonic stem cells (ESC’s), induced pluripotent stem cells (iPSC’s) and immune cells.

-The exact role of albumin in cell culture is not fully established, however after decades of use, its relevance and benefits in cell therapy applications cannot be disputed.
 Today, several of albumin’s biological properties have been proven valuable across the cell therapy value chain, including:

 - Transportation and complexation with metals or other beneficial molecular entities, creating an optimal micro-environment for sustained cell viability.

 - Acting as a rich nutrient source ensuring optimal conditions, particularly during cell proliferation.